 The Born Family has made a generous gift donation, in the name of Professor George H. Born, to continue his commitment to students.
 George truly embodied the role of a mentor providing countless hours advising, encouraging, nurturing, and advocating for student success.
 He wished that The Born Family make a donation to help graduate students in CCAR because he knew that graduate school is tough and funding graduate school is even tougher.
 George's road was not easy, from being raised on a cotton farm in south Texas with eight siblings, to starting CCAR and making it a world-class center that students are proud to be associated.
 With this fund, his dedication to the future of CCAR students continues.

-In recognition of The Born Family’s generous contribution, the College and University agree to move the George H. Born Meeting Room from the current Engineering Center to the fourth floor of the new Aerospace Engineering Sciences (AES) Building.
-The College and University also agree to display "The Born Family" on the AES gallery donor wall, and will ensure the name George H. Born Meeting Room appears on all websites, letterheads and other formal communications or promotional materials wherein the Named Space is referenced.
+In recognition of The Born Family’s generous contribution, the College and University agreed to move the George H. Born Meeting Room from the current Engineering Center to the fourth floor of the new Aerospace Engineering Sciences (AES) Building.
+The College and University also agree to display "The Born Family" on the AES gallery donor wall and will ensure the name George H. Born Meeting Room appears on all websites, letterheads, and other formal communications or promotional materials wherein the Named Space is referenced.

 Dr. George H. Born